 • construct containment lagoons, tanks or systems on impermeable surfaces to hold firewater

-Pollution prevention guideline (PPG) 18 contains guidance on firewater containment systems.
+Guidance for Pollution Prevention 18 contains guidance on firewater containment systems.

 Bund containment systems.
 This involves building a secondary barrier around the main containment system, to hold products and firewater if the main containment fails.
 Ensure the bund is resistant to both heat, and the products you store.

-Pollution prevention guideline (PPG) 2 contains guidance on bunding and storage.
+Guidance for Pollution Prevention 2 contains guidance on bunding and storage.

 GPP 2 Above ground oil storage tanks